joahking/rails_ab_test/README.md

 Again the 3 versions will have the same probability of being chosen.

-*NOTE:* in the current version the gem does not support having different probabilities for the versions.
+*NOTE:* in the current version the gem only supports versions with equal probabilities each.

 ### 2 actions 1 template

-Imagine that the actions `index` and `archive` are both A/B versioned and they share the same template, `index` will not change, but `archive` needs to explicitly render the `index` template:
+Imagine that the actions `index` and `archive` are both A/B versioned and they share the same template.
+The action `index` will not change, but `archive` needs to explicitly render the `index` template like this:

 ```ruby
 # posts controller